labe/cookieville/README.txt

 - player "sign-in/setup" flow created
 - can create player/baker-assigned batches of cookies
 - made join table of oven models and bakeries ("ovens")
+- menu header displaying custom bakery name

 through viewer, player can:

 -view recipes/directions
 -make cookie batches

 ### TO DO NEXT ###

--menu header displaying bakery name?

 through viewer, player can:

--view all cookie batches and status (cooked, in oven, etc) -put cookies in oven
+-view all and individual cookie batches and status (cooked, in oven, etc) -put cookies in oven
 -bake cookies
 -take cookies out of oven